bobnetnetwork/quantumgrid/README.md

 For a detailed plan of future developments and enhancements, please refer to the [ROADMAP.md](ROADMAP.md).

+To understand the architectural design and inter-service communication, see the [ARCHITECTURE.md](ARCHITECTURE.md) file.

 ## Microservice Architecture

 The project is built on a microservice architecture with the following services: